 Thyme is a main ingredient in this cleansing take on pesto sauce, which you can use as a condiment or add to pasta or rice.

 Fresh leaves or whole sprigs can be used while preparing meat or poultry.
-Thyme is also an excellent ingredient to use with fish, like in this heart-healthy sea bass recipe.
+Thyme is also an excellent ingredient to use with fish, like in this heart-healthy white fish recipe.

 This whole-wheat macaroni and cheese with mushrooms and thyme is a grownup spin on a childhood favorite, and it’s a great way to add some thyme to your diet.